 From time to time the Institute has also had a Vice-Chair.
 In recent years Professors Barry Smith, David Papineu, and Ted Honderich have taken on the role.
-The Institute’s current Vice Chair is Lucy O’Brien, Professor of Philosophy at University College London and co-editor of Mind.
+The Institute’s current Vice-Chair is Sarah Sawyer, Professor of Philosophy at the University of Sussex.

 After nearly 25 years, Professor O’Hear stepped down as Director in 2019, and Julian Baggini, co-founder of The Philosophers’ Magazine and a prolific freelance philosopher, is now Academic Director.
-In July 2019, Professor Maria Alvarez and Professor Bill Brewer, both of King’s College London, will take up the editorship of Philosophy.
+In August 2019, Professor Maria Alvarez and Professor Bill Brewer, both of King’s College London, took up the editorship of Philosophy.